 Bill is a poet and an architect, who tells stories through space, form and words.
 He founded Helicon Works Architects, a unique architectural collaborative community, in 1989, based in Takoma Park, MD, where he lived with his family until 2019.
 Bill now lives at his wife's ancestral home in Vermont where he continues to practice architecture and enjoy the forest.

-Praise for LEARNING TO LOVE A FOREST Reading
+Praise for LEARNING TO LOVE A FOREST Experience

 Thanks for the reading last night.
 I enjoyed it.
 I appreciate the path you are on, of knowing yourself through knowing and loving that forest.
 It looks like a fruitful path.